-Developer testing is the developers’ intentional and systematic employment of testing tools and techniques to achieve the highest possible quality of the software that they create.
+Developer testing is the developers’ intentional and systematic employment of testing tools and techniques to create testable and maintainable software with as few defects as possible.

 Developer testing and Unit testing